KDE/documentation-develop-kde-org/content/hig/components/editing/slider.md

 ![Exact value is not important](/hig/Slider.Volume.qml.png)

--   Don\'t show checkmarks if the exact value is not important
+-   Don't show checkmarks if the exact value is not important
--   Don\'t show min/max label if the values don\'t give the user
-    additional information, (eg. don\'t label them 0%, 100% when
+-   Don't show min/max label if the values don't give the user additional information, (eg. don't label them 0%, 100% when obvious)
-    obvious)
 -   If the exact value might be important to the user offer an input field instead of the current value label